jackdb/pgjdbc-test-vm/README.md

 VMs are great for testing and it makes it *much* easier for someone new to get involved in adding to a project.

-### Why does the Vagrantfile share the entire project with the VM? (*e.g. why not just a sub directory*)?
+### Why does the Vagrantfile share the entire project with the VM?

+Or alternatively, why not just a sub directory?

 This was all designed to eventually be merged into the JDBC driver project itself.
-The `certdir` directory is a clone of the same directory (at the same relative level) as the JDBC driver.
+The `certdir` directory is a clone of the same directory (at the same relative path) as the JDBC driver.
 This was done so that after this is merged in to the JDBC driver no code change is required to the JDBC driver tests (since the certs will still be in the same place).

 ### Why isn't this part of the driver project itself?